am20dipi/sinatra-CRUDMVC1-project/README.md

 ## Introduction

-The Nail Guru is a Ruby-based web application using Sinatra.
-The goal is to exemplify the MVC structure through use of RESTful Routes.
+The Nail Guru is a Ruby-based, full scale Sinatra application.
+The goals of the project are to utilize:

-## How To Start
-1. Run 'ruby'
+1. the MVC structure
-2. Bundle Install
+2. RESTful Routes
-3.
+3. a SQLite Database
+4. ActiveRecord
+5. Sessions & Registrations (login, logout, and signup)
+6. CRUD actions

 ## License & Copyright